 - any College activity (on or off the premises);

 - The way a College activity has been organised or managed (e.g. the supervision of a field trip);

 - The design or condition of the premises.

 For more information on how and what to report to the HSE, please see http://www.hse.gov.uk/riddor/index.htm.
 It is also possible to report online via this link.

-13.1 There will be an annual review of reported incidents, which is organised by the First Aid officer in order to take note of trends and areas of improvement in accidents and illnesses.
+13.1 There will be an annual review of reported incidents, which is organised by the First Aid Officer in order to take note of trends and areas of improvement to avoid accidents and deal with illnesses.
 This will form part of the annual First Aid risk assessment.
 The information may help identify training or other needs and be useful for investigative or insurance purposes.
-In addition, the First Aid officer will undertake a review of all procedures following any major incident to check whether the procedures were sufficiently robust to deal with the major occurrence or whether improvements should be made.
+In addition, the First Aid Officer will undertake a review of all procedures following any major incident to check whether the procedures were sufficiently robust to deal with the major occurrence or whether improvements should be made.

 |Authorised by||The Principal|